PayaamEmami/recommendation-system-for-learning/README.md

 - Exposed through the backend as a service/API.

 ### ⏰ Background Jobs & Scheduling
-- Daily job to generate and send the "1 paper, 1 video, 1 blog post" email.
+- Periodic jobs to refresh and populate recommendation feeds.
 - Periodic retraining or refreshing of ML models.

 ### ☁️ Infrastructure (Azure)
-- Application hosting, database, storage, observability, and email integration.
+- Application hosting, database, storage, observability, and notification services.

 ## Solution / Project Layout